amritlamsal123/developer_associate/README.md

   * gurantees delivery order of message/tasks.
 #### How long can workflow executions run
   * Each workflow execution can run for a maximum of 1 year.
 Each workflow execution history can grow up to 25,000 events.
+#### Developing Deciders in Amazon SWF
+  * A decider is an implementation of the **coordination logic** of your workflow type that runs during the execution of your workflow.
+You can run multiple deciders for a single workflow type.
 # SNS
   * The various SNS endpoints for northern virginia:
     * US-East-1 (Virginia): http://sns.us-east-1.amazonaws.com